Lexus LS: Fourth generation (XF40; 2006)

-2006–2009

-Development on fourth generation LS began in 2001 under program code "250L", with the design process being done under Yo Hiruta from 2002 to late 2003, with the final production design being frozen in 2004.
-In October 2005, Lexus premiered a gasoline-electric hybrid concept car, the LF-Sh (Lexus Future-Sedan hybrid), at the Tokyo Motor Show, publicly previewing the next Lexus flagship with a concept version for the first time.
 Introduced at the January 2006 North American International Auto Show for the 2007 model year, the fourth-generation Lexus LS became the first Lexus model to be produced in both standard and long-wheelbase versions.
 Using an all-new platform, the LS 460 (USF40) uses the standard 2970 mm wheelbase, while the LS 460 L (USF41) features a stretched 3090 mm wheelbase.
-The fourth-generation models' technical specifications were shown in greater detail at the Geneva Motor Show in February 2006.
 A hybrid version, LS 600h L (UVF46), was previewed at the New York International Auto Show in April 2006.
 At its introduction in 2006, it won the Car of the Year Japan award for the second time.

-The LS 460 and LS 460 L are both equipped with a new 4.6-liter 1UR-FSE V8 producing 283 kW and 498 Nm of torque, coupled to the first production eight-speed automatic transmission.
-Acceleration from 0– is listed at 5.7 seconds.
+The new LS came equipped with a new 4.6-litre 1UR-FSE V8 producing 283 kW and 498 Nm of torque, coupled to the first production eight-speed automatic transmission.
 The development of the LS 460 and its variants, led by chief engineer Moritaka Yoshida, began as Lexus was shifting its design strategy towards a more diversified product lineup, with new-vehicle launches largely focused on global markets.
-Plans called for the next-generation LS to differentiate itself further beyond previous models in terms of design and technology.
-A "Super LS" model, priced above the US$100,000 ultra-luxury category, was also considered.
 Externally, the Lexus LS received the styling cues of Lexus' new design direction, called L-finesse.
 First shown on the LF-Sh concept, the vehicle gained body forms running the length of the car, wheel arches, arrow-shaped chrome trim, a lower-set grille, and crystalline adaptive headlamps.